flatpak/flatpak.github.io/source/faq.html.haml.markdown

   # Frequently Asked Questions

-  This page lists the runtimes that are currently available for xdg-app.

   ## Why the name flatpak?

   IKEA is a world-wide known brand whose success was partly built upon having developed and refined the idea of flatpacking